chainguard-dev/edu/content/chainguard/chainguard-images/faq.md

 ## Which images are available?

-There are currently over 100 Chainguard Images available, which are segmented as **Developer** or **Production**.
+There are currently over ~400 Chainguard Images available, which are segmented as **Developer** or **Production**.
 You can read more about this in the [next question](#what-options-do-i-have-to-use-chainguard-images).

-To review all available Chainguard Images, you can check out the Chainguard Console at [https://console.enforce.dev/images/catalog](https://console.enforce.dev/images/catalog) (you will need to be logged in).
+To review all available Chainguard Images, you can check out the Chainguard Console at [https://images.chainguard.dev](https://images.chainguard.dev).

 To review Chainguard's Developer Images, you can check out either the [Chainguard Images Reference Docs](https://edu.chainguard.dev/chainguard/chainguard-images/reference/) or the  [GitHub Repository](https://github.com/chainguard-images).